maxshuty/accessible-web-components/README.md

 ## Contributions

-Contributions are always welcome.
-Please fork this repo and submit a PR.
+Contributions are always welcome!
+Simply fork this repo and submit a PR.

 Found a bug or want a new feature?
 Create an issue or a feature request [here](https://github.com/maxshuty/accessible-web-components/issues).